Automagic ctrl+t filename completion to launch in your favorite editor

 - find_hidden_files (default=false) indicates whether we should find files that start with a dot (assuming we didn’t find a git repository).
 These are things like .emacs, .xinitrc, .DS_Store, etc.

-- Mac OS X ships with bash 3.2, which doesn’t use the READLINE_LINE or READLINE_POINT variables.
+Mac OS X ships with bash 3.2, which doesn’t use the READLINE_LINE or READLINE_POINT variables.
 Unless you upgrade, you won’t be able to use the tab-functionality to drop the filename back into the prompt!
-Fortunately, brew install bash will give you a compatible version!
+To upgrade:

 This software is licensed under the WtHYWv2 (Whatever the Hell You Want, v2).
 Please throw some credit around if it’s deserved.